AJoshSims/NBA-Database/README.md

 	* Populates the tables with the NBA data
 * drop_tables.sql
 	* Removes the tables previously created for the NBA data
+* assg2_tester.sql
+    * Executes each of the aforementioned .sql files and queries the database